ladyarachne/ladyarachne/README.md

 i like to tinker, experiment, and build tools inspired by real-life problems. to me, the most innovative projects are inspired by day-to-day experiences.

----

 ## my current stack:

-- languages: Java, Python, SQL, Swift
+- languages: java, python, SQL, swift
-- tools: React, Electron, Node.js, SwiftUI
+- tools: react, electron, node.js, swiftUI
-- concepts: Operating Systems, Networking, Security
+- concepts: unix, networking, security

----

 ## what i'm thinking about: